Education for all Dreams

 Garden of Hope Training Centre

-The MYCRO Garden of Hope Training Centre in Waterloo, Western Area Rural District, Sierra Leone is a Youth development dropping Centre that trains and empowering young people to become self-reliant and self-sustainable.
-We strive to contribute to changing the lives of young people in Sierra Leone and across Africa.
+The MYCRO Garden of Hope Training Centre in Grafton, Freetown, Sierra Leone, is a Youth development Centre training and empowering young people to be self-reliant and self-sustainable.
+We strive to contribute to changing the lives of young people in Sierra Leone.
 Demographic segregation of the African population indicates that youths form the largest segment of the population in Africa.

 The Journey With Baby Richmond Koroma